-The United States has implemented new and increased tariffs on a wide range of goods and materials imported from China and other governments, in addition to tariffs previously imposed.
-These goods may include products, applications, and ingredients we or our customers require for their products, including beta-alanine.
+In recent years, the United States has implemented increased tariffs on a wide range of goods and materials imported from China and other governments.
+These goods and materials may include products, applications, and ingredients we or our customers require for their products, including beta-alanine.
 Our ability to maintain or increase CarnoSyn® sales and licensing revenue depends on the availability of the raw material beta-alanine.
-In response, China and other governments have, or have announced plans to impose additional tariffs on certain American products if additional U.S. tariffs are imposed.
+China and other governments responded to the implementation of tariffs by the United States by imposing their own tariffs on certain American products.
 Continuing or increased tariffs could have a material adverse effect on our customer's businesses, the availability of beta-alanine, and the cost of other raw materials we use in our customer's products.
-While it is difficult to predict whether or how existing and additional potential tariffs will be imposed, or how tariffs will impact our business, we believe the imposition of additional tariffs by the U.S. or other governments on products we or our customers offer for sale, or ingredients we use in the products we manufacture could adversely impact our offerings and our customers, and could have an adverse impact on the availability of raw materials we purchase including beta-alanine.
+While it is difficult to predict whether or how existing and additional potential tariffs will be imposed, or how tariffs will impact our business, we believe the imposition of additional tariffs by the U.S. or other governments on products we or our customers offer for sale, or ingredients we use in the products we manufacture could adversely impact our offerings and our customers, and could have an adverse impact on the availability of raw materials we purchase including beta-alanine from Japan.

-Such results could adversely impact our ability to license our patents and trademarks, our ability to sell beta-alanine, and our customers' ability to compete in the market place, resulting in reduced demand for our products, and products we manufacture for our customers.
+Such results could adversely impact our ability to license our patents and trademarks, our ability to sell beta-alanine, and our customers' ability to compete in the marketplace, resulting in reduced demand for our products, and products we manufacture for our customers.
 Additional tariffs imposed by any government on beta-alanine could have an adverse impact on the price we have to pay for beta-alanine and the availability of beta-alanine.
 Any of these events could have a material adverse effect on our business and results of operations.